vilmamuco/ros2-exercises/src/exercise3/readme.md

 1. Install S.I.T.L.
 (Software In The Loop).
 This is a simulatator for running ArduSub.
 Follow the instructions in the following link:https://ardupilot.org/dev/docs/building-setup-linux.html#building-setup-linux

-2. Install ROS 2 Iron.
-Follow the instructions in the following link: https://docs.ros.org/en/iron/Installation/Ubuntu-Install-Debians.html
+2. Install ROS 2 Jazzy.
+Follow the instructions in the following link: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debians.html

 3. Install Gazebo 11.
 Follow the instructions in the following link: http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install